Sunny days don’t come around often, but when they do, it’s the perfect excuse to explore Leeds’ suburban beer gardens.

 The White Swan

-Having undergone quite a makeover recently, it’s time to reacquaint yourself with The White Swan in Yeadon.
-This lovely suburban haunt is a classy pub that has a brand new decking area out back that makes for a wonderful beer garden, with views over the adjacent cricket pitch.
+The White Swan in Yeadon is a lovely suburban haunt.
+It’s a classy pub that has a wonderful decking area out back that makes for a brilliant beer garden, offering up views over the adjacent cricket pitch.
 It specialises in quality cask ales, with nine pumps each offering something different from local breweries.
 They also do a mean pub grub menu, with the Sunday carvery going down a treat in particular.

 The White Swan, High Street, Yeadon, Leeds, West Yorkshire, LS19 7TA.